 The place is filled with interesting museums to explore, from Arabia’s sunken cargo to Glore’s Psychiatric Museum.

 The city is also full of things to do for families.
-Some Kansas City attractions that are great for all ages include SEA Life Aquarium, Overland Park, and Worlds of Fun.
+Some great Kansas City attractions for all ages include SEA Life Aquarium, Overland Park, and Worlds of Fun.

 Fun Things to do in Kansas City